microsoft/sqllinuxlabs/auto_tune/readme.md

     ![batchrequestsautocorrect.png](../Media/batchrequestsautocorrect.png)

 4. Run recommendations.sql again and see the results.
-They should be similar except the state_transition_reason now says LastGoodPlanForced indicating SQL Server has automatically corrected the query plan regressino problem
+They should be similar except the state_transition_reason now says LastGoodPlanForced indicating SQL Server has automatically corrected the query plan regression problem

     ![autocorrectedrecommendations.png](../Media/autocorrectedrecommendations.png)